Group-1-AdaDev/Setting-Up-ALIRE-/README.md

 # Setting-Up-ALIRE-on-Ubuntu-
 *ALIRE Set-up Session Report.*

-Below is a step-by-step download of ALIRE on Ubuntu software.
+Below is a step-by-step download of ALIRE on Ubuntu software that I did in my programming class, guided by my lecturer.

-Search (AdaCore Gnat Academic Program -https://github.com/GNAT-Academic-Program) on the browser.
+I first searched (AdaCore Gnat Academic Program -https://github.com/GNAT-Academic-Program) on the browser.

 Download and unzip the file (https://github.com/alire-project/alire/releases/download/v2.0.2/alr-2.0.2-bin-x86_64-linux.zip).
 Copy the file from the download's section to home.